 4. Feedback Loops

 The kanban card is not written in stone.
 As the project changes, so should the kanban card and board.
-There is always room for improvement in your workflow and the kanban is there to respond to it.
-So, take a moment regularly to look at your kanban and see if it can be improved.
+There’s always room for improvement in your workflow and the kanban is there to respond to it.
+Take a moment regularly to look at your kanban and see if it can be improved.

 5. Don’t Clutter Your Doing Column

 That’s the basics, but kanban boards have developed exponentially as they’ve been folded into larger project management software tools.
-ProjectManager.com is software that gets projects organized with some of the most dynamic kanban features available.
+ProjectManager is intuitive online software that organizes projects with some of the most dynamic kanban features available.

 A Customizable Experience

-Once the card has been formatted and assigned, then you don’t want it just to sit there.
-ProjectManager.com has cards that make it easy for teams to work together.
+Once the card has been formatted and assigned, you don’t want it just to sit there.
+ProjectManager has cards that make it easy for teams to work together.

-Mangers have different priorities.
-They want to assign and track the project.
-With ProjectManager.com you can assign tasks right from the kanban card.
-Team members are notified when they’re assigned, so everyone is on the same page.
+Managers have different priorities when assigning and tracking the project.
+With ProjectManager, you can assign tasks from the kanban card.
+Team members are notified when they’re assigned so everyone is on the same page.

 Multiple Project Views for More Control

 Not everything you do in a project can rest on kanban boards, though.
-That’s why ProjectManager.com has multiple project views.
+That’s why ProjectManager has multiple project views.
 Teams might prefer the visual workflow of a kanban view, while managers might want to see tasks laid out on a timeline on a Gantt chart, so they can link dependencies.
-There’s also task list and calendar views.
+There are also task list and calendar views.

-Kanban is not just for manufacturing anymore.
-It’s a favorite tool for scrum teams working in an agile environment, but also for marketing teams, HR and anyone involved in any type of project or industry.
-Kanban cards are a winning hand.
+Kanban is not just for manufacturers.
+It’s also a favorite tool for scrum teams working in an agile environment, marketing teams, HR teams and anyone involved in managing a project.
+With Kanban cards, your project is sure to be a winning hand.

-ProjectManager.com has a robust kanban tool that provides visibility into projects and allows teams to have the autonomy to work together more productively.
-Its cloud-based software gives project managers and teams the most up-to-date data possible, which means more informed decisions.
+ProjectManager has a robust kanban tool that provides visibility into projects and allows teams to have the autonomy to work together more productively.
+Its online software gives project managers and teams the most up-to-date data possible, which means more informed decisions.
 The kanban is but one of four project views, all of which are fully integrated into the software, keeping everyone on the same page.
-Try the kanban tool from ProjectManager.com today by taking this free 30-day trial.
+Try the kanban tool from ProjectManager today by taking this free 30-day trial.